Visas and Permits

 Getting though Tribhuvan International Airport (TIA) in Kathmandu

-*****PLEASE NOTE THAT THE FOLLOWING INSTRUCTIONS ARE LIKELY TO CHANGE DUE TO ADDITIONAL COVID-19 PROCESSES****
+*****PLEASE NOTE THAT THE FOLLOWING INSTRUCTIONS ARE LIKELY TO CHANGE ANY MOMENT****

 Follow the step by step process outlined below to help you get through the potential chaos of the airport in Kathmandu with a little more ease.